Seamonsters-2605/Seamonsters-2605.github.io/docs/seamonsters-generators/index.md

     yield from generator2()
 ```

-The seamonsters library comes with several functions to replicate the utility of commands.
+The seamonsters library includes several functions to replicate the utility of commands.
 For example, you can **run generators in parallel:**

 ```python
 def generators_in_parallel():